 Boxes are continuing to feature the summer staples and may include varieties such as sweet corn, cucumbers, tomatoes, beans, zucchini and squash, a variety of peppers, greens, broccoli, and herbs when they're available.
 Fruit has been peaches and nectarines or even melons some week!
 As always, items can change from day-to-day, but the assortment will be wide and make sure to provide lots of great ingredients for your week of cooking!

 Our produce box is a half-bushel mixed seasonal produce box that includes a variety of items available from our partnered farms based on the time of year.
 We pack in half bushels and will deliver a full box valued per the grower's set retail price of at least $40.00.
 Boxes include between 8-12 different products weekly depending on quantities and values of each item included.
 Some weeks will have more variation, some less.

-(The current week inclusions are listed below.)
+(The current week possible inclusions are listed above.)